 - Nursing facility services for those 21 or older

-- Home health care nursing services for eligible patients
+- Home health care nursing services for patients who qualify

 - Midwife services

-- Preventive care (includes screening, diagnosis and treatment services) for children under 21
+- Preventive care (includes screening, diagnosis, and treatment services) for children younger than 21 years old

 Medicare vs Medicaid: Which Plan Covers People Getting SSDI Benefits?

-If you’re approved for SSDI benefits, you must wait two years after your claim’s approval date to qualify for Medicare.
-When Congress expanded Medicare to cover seriously disabled Americans in 1972, the law also mandated that SSDI two-year waiting period.
-For this reason, the Social Security Administration (SSA) isn’t likely to change that requirement anytime soon.
-However, the Medicare expansion law provides exceptions to this mandatory two-year waiting period for SSDI recipients who:
+If the SSA awards you SSDI benefits, you must wait two years in order to qualify for Medicare.
+When Congress expanded Medicare coverage in 1972, the law also put into place that SSDI two-year waiting period.
+For this reason, the Social Security Administration (SSA) isn’t likely to change that rule anytime soon.
+However, federal law lets the following people on SSDI skip the long wait for Medicaid coverage:

-- Require regular dialysis or an organ transplant due to permanent kidney failure (also known as end-stage renal disease).
-Those SSDI claimants qualify for Medicare coverage during the third month after beginning dialysis treatments.
+- Require regular dialysis or an organ transplant due to permanent kidney failure (also known as ESRD).
+People on SSDI qualify for Medicare coverage during the third month after beginning dialysis treatments.

 - Have Lou Gehrig’s disease (also known as amyotrophic lateral sclerosis, or ALS).

-While that two-year waiting period sounds like a long time, it’s calculated using your original SSDI entitlement date.
-For most people, that means five months after the date when your disability began.
+While that two-year waiting period sounds like a long time, it begins on your original SSDI entitlement date.
+For most people, that means five months after the date when your health problems began.
 (Those five months cover the waiting period before you became eligible to apply for SSDI benefits.)
-But if your disability started long before you applied for SSDI, that time counts toward your mandatory two-year waiting period.
+But if your disability started long before you filed, then that time counts toward those required 24 months.

-In addition, individuals with very low income and assets may qualify for Medicaid during the two-year Medicare waiting period.
-Check Medicaid eligibility qualifications by state, or speak to a disability advocate about qualifying for local healthcare assistance programs.
+In addition, individuals with very low income and assets may qualify for Medicaid during the Medicare waiting period.
+Check Medicaid eligibility rules by state, or speak to a lawyer about local programs you may qualify for.

 How Medicare Works

-Medicare is an insurance program that you pay into through a 2.9% tax on each paycheck (you and your employer each pay 1.45%).
-Medicare provides coverage for Americans who:
+Medicare is an insurance program that you pay into through a 2.9% payroll tax (you and your employer each pay 1.45%).
+Medicare provides coverage for Americans with enough recent work history who:

 Here’s how Medicare payments work: Essentially, your Social Security taxes go into a trust fund that grows throughout your working years.
 Money from that trust fund then pays all eligible bills incurred by people covered under the Medicare program.
-The program doesn’t have any income limits, but your monthly Medicare premiums are often automatically deducted from your SSDI checks.
-Some states help Medicare patients pay their annual deductibles, drug co-pays and monthly premiums.
-Learn more about getting extra financial assistance paying your Medicare prescription drug costs.
+The program doesn’t have any income limits.
+However, your monthly Medicare costs are often automatically taken out of your SSDI checks.
+Some states help Medicare patients pay their annual deductibles, drug co-pays, and monthly premium costs.
+Learn more about getting extra help paying for your Medicare prescription drug costs.

 What Do the Different Medicare Components Cover?

-- Hospital: Medicare Part A provides hospitalization coverage as well as paying some hospice, nursing home and home health care costs.
+- Hospital: Medicare Part A covers basic hospital care.
+It also pays for some hospice, nursing home, and home health care costs.

-- Medical: Medicare Part B works like most private insurance policies and covers doctor’s visits, lab work, and visits to the emergency room.
+- Medical: Medicare Part B works like most private health insurance plans.
+It covers doctor appointments, lab work, and visits to the emergency room.

-- Prescription Drugs: Medicare Part D helps cover prescribed medication costs.
-Medicare Part A and B participants are eligible for Part D (or you can purchase it as a standalone plan).
+- Prescription drugs: Medicare Part D helps cover Rx medication costs.
+People with Medicare Part A and B coverage also qualify for Part D (or you can buy it as a plan all by itself).
+However, it

-Figuring out which healthcare plan will cover you can be confusing — especially if you haven’t yet filed your disability claim.
-A local disability advocate can walk you through Medicare vs Medicaid coverage available in your state.
-It’s almost impossible to tell whether you’re eligible for healthcare assistance programs without first knowing your individual circumstances and location.
+Figuring out which plan will cover you can be hard — especially if you haven’t yet filed your claim.
+A local Social Security attorney can walk you through Medicare vs Medicaid coverage available in your state.
+It’s almost impossible to tell whether you qualify for healthcare assistance without talking to you first.

 Get Your Free Benefits Evaluation